convus/convus-browser-extension/README.md

 ## Development

+This extension uses [yarn](https://yarnpkg.com/) for package management.
+Install the dependencies with `yarn install`

+Build the extension with `NODE_ENV=production yarn build`

 There are configuration options in [esbuild.config.js](esbuild.config.js) (for example - specify whether you're building for Firefox or Chrome)

 In your terminal, run: